Unleaded Homes San Mateo County FAQ

 • RTP offers additional repair and renovation work for income-qualifying homeowners throughout San Mateo County and northern Santa Clara County.
 More information can be found on our Safe at Home and Rebuilding Day program pages.
 Note, you may have to provide additional application information for these programs; please contact us for any questions.

-• RTP only accepts applications directly from the affected homeowner.
-If you are aware of a home that may be affected by lead-paint safety issues, please forward our information and/or let us know at info@rebuildingtogetherpeninsula.org or (650) 366-6597, and our outreach team will follow-up with the specific home.
+• RTP only accepts applications directly from the affected resident.
+If you are aware of a residence that may be affected by lead-paint safety issues, please forward our information and/or let us know at lbp@rebuildingtogetherpeninsula.org or (650) 366-6597, and our outreach team will follow-up with the specific residence.

-• Click here for an application for our Lead Paint Safety Program!
+• Click here for an application for our Unleaded Homes San Mateo County program!

-If you have more questions not answered above, please contact us at (650) 366-6597 or info@rebuildingtogetherpeninsula.org for more information on our Lead Paint Safety Program.
+If you have more questions not answered above, please contact us at (650) 366-6597 or lbp@rebuildingtogetherpeninsula.org for more information on our program.

 Become A Sponsor